RockPie/tb2025_FoCalH_Analysis/README.md

 #### Raw data files

+> [!TIP]
+> It is recommended to use the root data files for analysis.
+The raw data files are much larger in size and require your own decoding.

 The raw data files are in the directory `/eos/experiment/alice/focal/tb2025_Oct_SPS/FoCalH/data/beam`

 You can copy the data files with the `scp` command.
 For example, to copy a single file: